Table of Contents

 - Gastrointestinal issues: Persistent constipation or abdominal pain.

-Behavioral changes may indicate a growing dependence on Damason-P. These may include:
+Behavioral changes may include:

 - Mood swings: Irritability, depression, or anxiety between doses.